Product Development Company and Industrial Design Capabilities

-Michael Paloian, the founder of Integrated Design Systems, is an industry authority in designing plastic products.
-He is an award-winning designer with expertise in materials and processes, enabling him to meet each client’s product function, cost and production requirements within budget.
-With years of experience in project management, our clients continue to return to us, recognizing our creativity and our ability to create designs that match their market requirements.
+Michael Paloian, the founder of Integrated Design Systems, is an industry authority in the design of molded plastic products.
+He is an award-winning designer with expertise in materials and processes, enabling him to meet each client’s product function, cost, and production requirements within budget.
+With years of experience in project management, our clients continue to return to us, recognizing our creativity and ability to create designs that match their market requirements.

 Extensive IDS capabilities include:

-Most projects require initial design research which can take from a few hours, to weeks or even months.
-We will conduct product design interviews and travel to various facilities to meet potential users, note their preferences and understand their concerns.
-This is especially important for medical products.
-During our visits, we may identify potential improvements in the manufacturing process by eliminating parts and simplifying assembly steps, or just improving quality.
+Most projects require initial design research, which can take from a few hours to weeks or even months.
+We will conduct product design interviews and travel to various facilities to meet potential users, note their preferences, and understand their concerns, especially for medical products.
+During our visits, we may identify possible improvements in the manufacturing process by eliminating parts, simplifying assembly steps, or improving quality.

 This research will identify the scope of the project.
 This could entail: